yash-sharma1/docs-site/docs/get-started.md

 ## Chain Explorer
 Chain Explorer provides a portal to explore blocks and transaction details.
 On Binance Chain Explorer, you can also check different types assets, the distribution of their ownerships, and owners' transactions.

-## API
+## REST API
+There are some [accelerate nodes](https://docs.binance.org/faq.html#what-is-the-accelerated-node) which provides some advanced API services for the public.
-Similar to Binance.com, you can access Binance Chain and DEX via APIs.
-There are http REST APIs, Websocket interface for market data and user data, node rpc for transactions and blockchain information.
-The Binance Chain HTTP API provides data services.
-Here is a list of all the API information it provides: <https://docs.binance.org/api-reference/dex-api/paths.html> .
-For programmers interested in developing light wallets and other custom integrations,
+Here is a list of all the Rest API information it provides: <https://docs.binance.org/api-reference/dex-api/paths.html>

-### Use Public Node RPC Service
+### Node RPC
-RPC endpoints may be used to interact with a node directly over HTTP or websockets.
-Using RPC, you may perform low-level operations like executing ABCI queries, viewing network/consensus state or broadcasting a transaction.
-Read more about RPC in this [doc](api-reference/node-rpc.md)
+There are some data seed node in the network which allow users perform low-level operations like executing ABCI queries, viewing network/consensus state or broadcasting a transaction.
+If you run a full node by yourself, you can also use those RPC functions.
+Here is a list of all the Node RPC services it provides: <https://docs.binance.org/api-reference/node-rpc.html>

 ## Advanced Ways To Use Blockchain
 ### Run your own full node